jemmy512/book-notes/C++/C++Primer.md

             ```
         2. Const reference can accept both lvaue reference and rvalue reference.
         3. Rvalue bind to a const reference, it's lifetime is extended.
+        4. __Named rvalue is a lvalue__: the variable bind to rvalue itself is lvalue.

     5. Because rvalue reference can only be bound to temporaries, so:
         1. There can be no other users of that object